Roseburg, Oregon: Roseburg Blast

 On August 7, 1959, at approximately 1:00 a.m., the Gerretsen Building Supply Company caught fire.
 Firefighters soon arrived at the building, near Oak and Pine Streets, to extinguish the fire.
 Earlier in the evening, a truck driver for the Pacific Powder Company, George Rutherford, had parked his explosives truck in front of the building, which was not noticed.
 The truck exploded at around 1:14 a.m., destroying buildings in an eight-block radius and severely damaging 30 more blocks.

-The truck was loaded with two tons of dynamite and four-and-a-half tons of the blasting agent nitro carbo nitrate.
+The truck was loaded with two tons of dynamite and four-and-a-half tons of the blasting agent nitrocarbonitrate.
 Rutherford had parked the truck after arranging his delivery for the following morning, despite warnings given to the Pacific Powder Company two days earlier not to leave such trucks unattended or park them in "congested areas".
 A police officer named Donald De Sues and the Chief of Police were on site and managed to evacuate citizens from the area of the truck before the explosion.
 Donald De Sues and the town Assistant Fire Chief were recognized as heroes that day and were both killed in the blast.
 A total of fourteen people died in the blast and fire, and 125 were injured.
 Damage was estimated at 10 to 12 million dollars; the powder company was eventually made to pay $1.2 million in civil damages, but was acquitted of criminal wrongdoing.

 Roseburg's downtown was rebuilt, primarily by businesses using money collected from insurance claims.
 The city built a new bridge over the South Umpqua River on parcels affected by the disaster.
 Since the incident, it is commonly referred to as the Roseburg Blast or simply "The Blast".
 In 2005, SOPTV produced a documentary examining the Blast and the experiences of those who were involved or witnessed it, entitled The Roseburg Blast: A Catastrophe and Its Heroes.

 Mass shooting

 On October 1, 2015, students at Umpqua Community College near Roseburg were attacked by a 26-year-old gunman that had recently moved to the area from Southern California, who killed nine people (eight students and an assistant professor) and injured nine others.
 The gunman, a student at the school, committed suicide following a gun battle with police.
 This was the second school shooting in the Roseburg area, the other being a 2006 shooting at Roseburg High School.
 On October 9, President Barack Obama privately visited families of victims of the shooting.
+During his visit Obama stayed in multiple places, including an Inn and the Roseburg High School band teacher's room, because it was the safest place in the high school while he was giving speeches in the school's theater.
 Hundreds of local residents protested the visit due to Obama's support of gun control legislation.
 In 1968, Bobby Kennedy had given a speech in Roseburg advocating for gun control for the mentally ill and for those with a "long criminal record" of murder.